Garden hermit

-Garden hermits or ornamental hermits were hermits (solitaries) encouraged to live in purpose-built hermitages, follies, grottoes, or rockeries on the estates of wealthy landowners, primarily during the 18th century.
+Garden hermits or ornamental hermits were people encouraged to live alone in purpose-built hermitages, follies, grottoes, or rockeries on the estates of wealthy landowners, primarily during the 18th century.
 Such hermits would be encouraged to remain permanently on site, where they could be fed, cared for, and consulted for advice, or viewed for entertainment.

 History

 Professor Gordon Campbell, of the University of Leicester, suggests that Francis of Paola was among the first of the trend, living as a hermit in the early 15th century in a cave on his father's estate.
-He later served as a confidant and advisor to King Charles VIII.
+Francis later served as a confidant and advisor to King Charles VIII.

 Thereafter, throughout France, estates of dukes and other lords often included small chapels or other buildings where a resident hermit could remain in attendance.
 According to Campbell, the first estate with a well-known hermitage (which included a small house, chapel and garden) was Château de Gaillon, renovated by Charles Cardinal de Bourbon during the 16th century.

-In the 1590s William Cecil and Robert Cecil twice welcomed Elizabeth I to Theobalds House near London with entertainments delivered by a hermit.
+In the 1590s, William Cecil and Robert Cecil twice welcomed Elizabeth I to Theobalds House near London with entertainments delivered by a hermit.
 Garden hermits became popular with British aristocracy during the 18th and early 19th centuries.
 Contemporary accounts suggest the Weld family kept an ornamental hermit in a purpose-built hermitage on the Lulworth Estate in Dorset.
 Of equivalent novelty, the Welds also maintained a "mimic" fort and harbour beside an adjoining lake.
 Both Painshill and Hawkstone Park were said to have employed ornamental hermits.
 The one at Painshill, hired by The Hon.
 Charles Hamilton for a seven-year term under strict conditions, lasted three weeks until he was sacked after being discovered in a local pub.

 The trend continued through the 1830s, when the idea became less popular as estate landscaping concepts evolved.